Browse by Medical Category

 DuBois CM, Millstein RA, Celano CM, Wexler DJ, Huffman JC.
-Feasibility and acceptability of a positive psychological intervention for patients with type 2 diabetes.
+Feasibility and Acceptability of a Positive Psychological intervention for patients with type 2 diabetes.
 Prim Care Companion CNS Disord.
-2016, in press.
+2016, May 5;18(3).

 Nikrahan GR, Suarez L, Asgari K, Beach SR, Celano CM, Kalantari M, Abedi MR, Etesampour A, Abbas R, Huffman JC.
 Positive Psychology Interventions for Patients With Heart Disease: A Preliminary Randomized Trial.
 Psychosomatics.
 2016;57(4):348-358.

 Soule MC, Beale EE, Suarez L, Beach SR, Mastromauro CA, Celano CM, Moore SV, Huffman JC.
 Understanding motivations to participate in an observational research study: Why do patients enroll?
 Soc Work Health Care.
 2016;55(3):231-246.